CyanPineapple/misc/README.md

 # misc
-Some of my satisfactory scipts
+Some of my satisfactory scripts